MdSaqlain02/portfolio_saqlain/README.md

-# 💼 Mohammed Saqlain – Developer Portfolio
+# 💼 Mohammed Saqlain – Portfolio

 Welcome to my personal portfolio!
 This website highlights my background, skills, and hands-on projects in full-stack and cloud technologies.